pritckat/farmers-market/README.md

 # farmers-market

-also for people and plants
+also for people and plants.
+why does it rain so much here?